ayoob196/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 2 change directory to home file 3 list items with their details file 4 list hidden items with their details
+file 2 change directory to home file 3 list items with their details file 4 list hidden items with their details file 5 list IDs of users and groups of a file